dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 set `samplingRate : "0"` in the configuration.
 The valid range of samplingRate is between 0 and 1 inclusive.
 The sampling rate determines whether a trace span should be sampled or not based on value. `samplingRate : "1"` samples all traces.
 By default, the sampling rate is (0.0001) or 1 in 10,000 traces.

 The OpenTelemetry (otel) endpoint can also be configured via an environment variables.
-The presence of the OTEL_EXPORTER_OTLP_ENDPOINT environment variable will turn on tracing for the sidecar.
+The presence of the OTEL_EXPORTER_OTLP_ENDPOINT environment variable turns on tracing for the sidecar.

 | Environment Variable | Description |
 |----------------------|-------------|